-16. Obtain a listing of employees and officials employed during the fiscal period and management's representation that the listing is complete.
+17. Obtain a listing of employees and officials employed during the fiscal period and management's representation that the listing is complete.
 Randomly select five employees or officials, obtain related paid salaries and personnel files, and agree paid salaries to authorized salaries/pay rates in the personnel files.

 Performance: Observed the listing of employees and received management's representation of completeness in a separate letter.
-Randomly selected five employees, obtained personnel files, and agreed pay rates to personnel files.
+Randomly selected five employees, obtained their related paid salaries and personnel files, and agreed paid salaries to the authorized rates.

 Exceptions: There were no exceptions noted.
 Management's response: Not applicable.